arcusmaximus/YTSubConverter/README.md

 Conversion is straightforward: launch the program, open your .ass file and click Convert.
 You'll get a .ytt file that's ready for upload.

 Some things to keep in mind while creating your subtitles:
 * By default, Aegisub subtitles don't have a background box, meaning the resulting YouTube subtitles also won't have one.
-If you want a background box, open Aegisub's Style Editor and check ÅgOpaque boxÅh in the ÅgOutlineÅh section.
+If you want a background box, open Aegisub's Style Editor and check ‚ÄúOpaque box‚Äù in the ‚ÄúOutline‚Äù section.
 * A regular (non-box) outline in the .ass will result in a glow effect in the .ytt.
 * A shadow in the .ass will result in a soft shadow in the .ytt.
-If you want to change this to a hard shadow or a glow effect, you can do so in YTSubConverter's ÅgStyle options.Åh
+If you want to change this to a hard shadow or a glow effect, you can do so in YTSubConverter's ‚ÄúStyle options.‚Äù

 ![Outlines](https://raw.githubusercontent.com/arcusmaximus/YTSubConverter/master/images/outlines.png)